 The career pathways model provides students a clear and aligned sequence of industry-relevant coursework and stacked credentials that will enable them to attain and retain employment.
-These programs incorporate a variety of creditbearing postsecondary credentials, including certificates, nationally-recognized industry certifications and degrees, into the proposed program design.
+These programs incorporate a variety of credit-bearing postsecondary credentials, including certificates, nationally-recognized industry certifications and degrees.
 These credentials can be earned in sequence and build on previously-earned content as students progress through their programs.
-This allows them to build a portfolio of credentials that serve them well as they transition from learning to employment.
+This allows them to build a portfolio of credentials that serve them well as they transition from learning to employment and life-long learning.